lnvaldez/js-framework/README.md

 ## Overview

-This is a lightweight JavaScript framework designed to be easily integrated into any project.
+Lightweight JavaScript framework designed to be easily integrated into any project.
 It provides a simple component-based architecture and a virtual DOM for efficient rendering.

 ## Getting Started